 Homemade granola ended our quest for the perfect breakfast

 For the majority of 2009 mornings the Jabs household has been eating a yogurt, granola, and fresh fruit breakfast.
-We started with store bought yogurt but quickly moved to homemade kefir instead (kefir is the healthier sibling to yogurt) – check out our Marketplace to buy kefir starters.
+We started with store bought yogurt but quickly moved to homemade kefir instead (kefir is the healthier sibling to yogurt).
 We also moved quickly from store bought blueberries to picking our own local, organic blueberries.

 For awhile now the last store-bought holdout has been our granola.
-Then I received this email from DFA reader Teresa White:
+Then I received this email from reader Teresa W:

 “I found your site while searching for homemade detergent (which is great), and I notice you and your wife eat the same breakfast my husband & I eat every morning, (we are addicted).
 I thought you might want my recipe for homemade granola (healthy w/ no oil) Yummy, and cheaper than store-bought.
 We make our yogurt as well – it’s also much cheaper than store purchased.
 Let me know, God Bless your Ministry.” ~ Teresa

 I was like… “Uhhhh yeah!
 Bring it on Teresa.”
 She did… and the results have been awesome!

 Cost = approximately $1.50/batch (at time of writing)